AylaNetworks/ayla-documentation/src/tech-notes/00000009/index.md

 lastModifiedDate: Month 00, 0000
 ---

-The Ayla Data Export feature provides OEM developers and data analysts with great flexibility for retrieving and consuming historic device event data from the Ayla Cloud Service.
+Ayla Networks provides two methods for extracting data on device events in the Ayla Cloud.
+The Ayla Data Export feature is one method, which is for historic data.
+This feature provides developers and data analysts with great flexibility for retrieving and consuming historic device event data.

-You can also access near real-time data on asynchronous device events in the Ayla Cloud using Ayla’s DataStream Service (DSS).
-DSS enables OEMs to use a REST API or the Ayla Customer Dashboard to create, update, or delete subscriptions for data that occurs in the Ayla Platform.
-Ayla's DSS is a robust event-based data publishing system that guarantees delivery of data and events with the least amount of latency to the cloud endpoint of choice.
-Supported Cloud end points include AWS Kinesis and Azure Event Hubs.

-For more information on Ayla's DSS, refer to [Ayla’s Dashboard Help](https://connection.aylanetworks.com/s/welcome-to-dashboard-help) and Ayla Docs (specifically [Cloud Services](https://docs.aylanetworks.com/cloud-services/) and [the API Browser](https://docs.aylanetworks.com/cloud-services/api-browser/)).
+Ayla's DataStream Service (DSS) is the other method, which enables customers to use Cloud-scale event ingestion services (AWS Kinesis and Azure Event Hub) to retrieve near real-time data from the Ayla platform.

 ## Why Use Ayla's Data Export Feature